Drug information provided by: Micromedex

 Methylphenidate may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while using this medicine.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, or fainting while using this medicine.

 If you or your child have any redness, itching, swelling, or blistering where the patch has been, call your doctor right away.

 Tell your doctor right away if you or your family notices any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
 Also tell your doctor if you or your child have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.

 This medicine may cause a condition called Raynaud's phenomenon.
 Check with your doctor right away if you or your child have tingling or pain in the fingers or toes when exposed to cold, paleness or cold feeling in fingertips and toes, or skin color change of your fingers while using this medicine.